abderraouf-adjal/ArduinoSpritzCipher/README.md

-# Spritz Library for Arduino
+# Spritz Library For Arduino

 > Spritz - a spongy RC4-like stream cipher and hash function.

-This library contains a cryptographic pseudo-random number generator, a cryptographic hash function, a message authentication code (MAC) function, data encryption/decryption using Key and Nonce/Salt/IV, and some general-purpose functions such as timing-safe comparison and data wiping from memory.
+This library contains a cryptographic pseudo-random number generator, cryptographic hash and message authentication code (MAC) functions, can perform symmetric-key authenticated data encryption, and general-purpose functions for timing-safe comparison and wiping data from memory.

 This C Spritz library can be used to:
-  - Hash data
+  - Hash and authenticate data.
-  - Perform data encryption
-  - Perform authenticated encryption
+  - Perform symmetric-key authenticated data encryption.
-  - Generate random numbers from entropy/seed
+  - Generate random numbers and strings from entropy/seed.

 [This library's GitHub repository](https://github.com/abderraouf-adjal/ArduinoSpritzCipher).